-Taking care of your furnace can go a long way in the period in between furnace service appointments.
-One of the easiest, and critical, ways to care for your furnace is in replacing your furnace filter.
+Caring for your furnace can help quite a bit in the period in between furnace service appointments.
+One of the easiest, and crucial, ways to take care of your furnace is in changing your furnace filter.
 Having a filthy air filter can contribute to a host of unfavorable problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.

 So what goes in to consideration when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be switched out every month and 3 inch filters ought to be replaced every three months, dependent on the recommendations of the filter manufacturer.
+1 inch filters normally need to be switched out every month and 3 inch filters ought to be changed every three months, dependent on the recommendations of the filter manufacturer.

 - Home habits: if you have pets in your home, it could make sense to change your filter more often as a result of pet dander.
-If a family member suffers from allergies or asthma, think about changing your home’s air filter more regularly to help with their symptoms.
+If a family member suffers from allergies or asthma, consider replacing your home’s air filter more regularly to help with their symptoms.

-Now you’re possibly wondering how to change your furnace filter.
+Now you’re possibly wondering how to replace your furnace filter.
 More than likely, this will change depending on what furnace you have, but normally:

-- Open or take off the air filter panel around the bottom of your furnace to reveal an open compartment.
+- Open or remove the air filter panel around the bottom of your furnace to reveal an open compartment.

-- When installing the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the proper direction.
-In nearly all cases, the arrow should point to the main part (or top) of the furnace.
+- When putting in the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the correct direction.
+In nearly all cases, the arrow should point towards the main part (or top) of the furnace.